Welcome to the AOB: Atlantic Ocean Blog!

 Disclaimer

-The AOB is written, edited and moderated by Ingo Richter (Senior Scientist at the Japan Agency for Marine-Earth Science and Technology, JAMSTEC), Eleanor Frajka-Williams (a professor at the Universität Hamburg, Institute of Oceanography) and Regina Rodrigues (a professor at the Federal University of Santa Catarina) with guest posts from the CLIVAR Atlantic Region Panel and others.
+The AOB is edited and moderated by the Atlantic Region Panel Co-chairs and the International CLIVAR Project Office with guest posts from the CLIVAR Atlantic Region Panel and others.
 Ideas and explanations should be attributed to the author of the post, and do not necessarily represent the views of the WCRP or CLIVAR.

 The great ocean conveyor - what has it been doing lately?